ChKater/DCP-Test-Generator/README.md

 ### Usage of the DCP-Test-Generator
 ```
+usage: dcp-test-generator
+ -dcpx <arg>              Path to dcpx file of the DCP slave which shall
+                          be tested.
+ -extension <arg>         Path to extension file, with which the template
+                          will be extended.
+If not set the template will
+                          be determined by the other arguments
+                          automatically.
+ --host <arg>             Host of the DCP slave.
+Needs to be set if
+                          UDP/TCP  is selected and the slave description
+                          does not specify a IP address for UDP/TCP .
+ -out <arg>               File where the generated test procedure will be
+                          saved.
+Default value: File name based on slave
+                          name and choosed options.
+ --port <arg>            UDP/TCP port of the DCP slave.
+Needs to be set
+                          if UDP/TCP is selected and the slave description
+                          does not specify a port for UDP/TCP .
+ -TCP                     Generate test procedure for TCP/IPv4 as
+                          transport protocol
+ -template <arg>          Basic Template which will be extended.
+If not
+                          set the template will be determined by the other
+                          arguments automatically.
+ --Tester.host <arg>      Host of the DCP tester.
+Default value: 127.0.0.1
+ --Tester.port <arg>      UDP/TCP port of the DCP tester.
+Default value:
+                          32000
+ -UDP                     Generate test procedure for UDP/IPv4 as
+                          transport protocol
 ```
 ## Acknowledgement ##
 - 2018 - 2019: The work on this tool was done by the Simulation & Modelling Group of the Leibniz Universität Hannover.